Mobile phone use in schools: United States

+In contrast, Los Angeles Unified School District, the second-largest public school district in the United States, voted 5–2 to implement a cell phone and social media ban throughout the entire school day from the 2024–25 school year.

 When asked which type of phone-restriction policy they prefer, students tended to support the side that grants them the opportunity to bring mobile phones onto the school campus, arguing that phones allow them to reach their parents if any problem occurs.
 In response to the issue of parent-student communication, parents also argue that there is not a replacement for mobile phones and therefore that phones are an essential device for students to have accessible, raising concerns about a child in danger or not feeling safe not being able to contact a parent and receive assistance.
 Parents also believe that giving a child a phone teaches responsibility.
-A boarding school in Massachussets banned the use of smart phones, but not digital cameras and laptops, and handed out light phones for basic call and texting.
+A boarding school in Massachusetts banned the use of smart phones, but not digital cameras and laptops, and handed out light phones for basic call and texting.

 Theft of mobile phones is another concern in some schools.
-In 2012, following an undercover investigation, thirteen juvenile students in Bucks County, Pennsylvania, were arrested and charged with running a cell-phone-theft ring that resulted in the theft of several thousand dollars worth of mobile phones, tablets, and other electronics.
+In 2012, following an undercover investigation, thirteen juvenile students in Bucks County, Pennsylvania, were arrested and charged with running a cell-phone-theft ring that resulted in the theft of several thousand dollars' worth of mobile phones, tablets, and other electronics.

 An increasing number of schools are now allowing the use of cell phones as learning tools.
 However, the collective use of cell phones in schools poses other technological challenges.
 Some schools reported that allowing all students to use cell phones at the same time slows down school bandwidth speeds, and hence some schools have blocked phones from accessing the school Wi-Fi.

 Phone use in schools is not just an issue for students and teachers but also for other employees of educational institutions.
 According to the Governors Highway Safety Association, while no state bans all mobile phone use for all drivers, twenty states and the District of Columbia prohibit school bus drivers from using mobile phones.
 School bus drivers have been fired or suspended for using their phones or text-messaging while driving.

-Messaging applications
+Alabama

+In February 2024, the Alabama State Board of Education passed a resolution strongly encouraging local school boards to implement policies that limit student cell phone use on school property.

+California

+Enacted in 2019, Assembly Bill 272 (A.B.
+272) grants school districts, county offices of education, and charter schools the authority to adopt policies restricting or prohibiting student use of smartphones on school grounds.
+However, students may use cell phones in emergencies, with permission from school staff, or when specified in an individualized education plan (IEP).
+California passed a bill in September 2024 that requires schools, by 2026, to adopt a policy limiting or banning the use of mobile phones inside of California schools.